Venezuela's Maduro Faces Pressure From Much Of The World, Yet He Persists

 Some heavy hitters on the world stage continue to back him — notably China, Iran, Turkey and Russia.
 This weekend, Russia flew two planes to Caracas, reportedly carrying Russian military personnel and supplies.
 The U.S. State Department condemned the deployment as a "reckless escalation of the situation," Reuters reported.

-Yet there is a consensus that, if Maduro loses his generals at home, it is game over.
+Yet there is a consensus that if Maduro loses his generals at home, it is game over.

 Fractures have appeared in the lower ranks.
 These grew markedly after an opposition attempt on Feb.
 23 to deliver 280 tons of humanitarian aid, much of which the U.S. parked on the Colombian border, hoping Venezuela's security forces would disobey orders to block it.